zayo/steam-thresher/README.md

 This module is meant to be only propagated by the `:core` as it serves no real purpose on its own.

 ### Module `:core`
-This module provides a basic implementation of `:core-navigation` interfaces (especially in `blocks` package).
+provides a basic implementation of `:core-navigation` interfaces (especially in `blocks` package).
 And further defines more granular structures such as `ActionHandler`.
 `:core` module is also a host for the actual `Action` and `Args` implementations.